jorgebucaran/fisher/README.md

 Yes.

-### Where does fisherman put stuff?

-The cache and configuration go in ~/.cache/fisherman and ~/.config/fisherman respectively.

-The fishfile is saved to ~/.config/fish/fishfile.

 ### What is a fishfile and how do I use it?

 The fishfile ~/.config/fish/fishfile lists what plugins you've installed.

-This file is updated automatically as you use fisherman to install and remove plugins.
+This file is updated automatically as you install / remove plugins.
 You can also edit this file and run `fisher` to commit changes.

 This mechanism only installs plugins and missing dependencies.
 To remove plugins, use `fisher rm`.